oracle/solaris-ips/doc/guide-metadata-conventions.rst

 ~~~~~~~~~~~

     Both packages and actions within a package can carry metadata, which
     we informally refer to as attributes and tags.
+Both attributes and
+    tags have a name and one or more values.

+    Attributes
-    Attributes:  settings that apply to an entire package.
+	settings that apply to an entire package.
 Introduction
 	of an attribute that causes different deliveries by the client could
     	cause a conflict with the versioning algebra, so we attempt to avoid
     	them.

+    Tags
-    Tags are the settings that affect individual files within a package.
+	settings that affect individual files within a package.
-    Tags may eventually have values, depending on how many tags are
-    required to handle the SPARC-based platform binaries.

 Attribute and tag syntax and namespace
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~